dwijnand/sbt-extras/README.md

 ## Sample usage

-Sample usage: -v[erbosely] create a new project built with the latest scala 2.10.x.
+sbt -v[erbosely] creating a new project built with the latest scala 2.10.x.

     % sbt -v -210 -sbt-create about
     Detected sbt version 0.13.0
     Using $HOME/.sbt/0.13.0 as sbt dir, -sbt-dir to override.